I eat much peanut butter almost every morning. On oatmeal days, at least two tablespoons are swirled into my bowl, and sometimes more.

-Topping choices can also get creative here.
-Feel free to add scallions, chopped peanuts or cashews, extra cilantro, or a squeeze of lime.
-I love to do a squeeze of Sriracha on top, too.
+Topping choices can also get creative.
+Scallions, chopped peanuts or cashews, extra cilantro, and a squeeze of lime are all favorites.
+And I do love a squeeze of Sriracha, too.

 - 2 cloves garlic

 - 1-inch ginger, chopped